facebookresearch/TensorComprehensions/docs/source/tutorials/tutorial_tensordot_with_tc.rst

 All of this is possible with only 3-4 lines of code.

 For this tutorial, you will need to install Tensor Comprehensions binary.
-You can get binary builds of Tensor Comprehensions with: ``conda install -y -c pytorch -c prigoyal tensor_comprehensions``
+You can get binary builds of Tensor Comprehensions with: ``conda install -y -c pytorch -c tensorcomp tensor_comprehensions``

 About TensorDot
 ---------------